William Compton, 4th Marquess of Northampton: Biography

 Northampton was born at York Place, Marylebone, London, the second son of Spencer Joshua Alwyne Compton, 2nd Marquess of Northampton, and his wife Margaret (née Douglas-Maclean-Clephane).

 He entered in the Royal Navy in 1831, served during the First Opium War He retired from the active list in 1856 as captain.
 He was subsequently promoted rear admiral in 1869, and admiral in 1880 on the retired list.

 In 1877 he succeeded his elder brother in the marquessate and entered the House of Lords.
 Northampton was honoured on 9 July 1885 when he was made a Knight of the Garter.

 He assumed in 1851 by Royal licence the additional surname of Maclean and in 1878 upon succeeding to the titles that of Douglas.

-In 1894 he donated the lands in Northampton Square (Clerkenwell, central London) for Northampton Institute (so named in his honour), now City, University of London.
+In 1894 he donated the lands in Northampton Square (Clerkenwell, central London) for Northampton Institute (so named in his honour), now City St George's, University of London.

 Family

-Lord Northampton married Eliza Harriet, daughter of Admiral Sir George Elliot, on 21 August 1844 in Naples, Italy.
-As a result of her marriage, Eliza Elliot was styled as Marchioness of Northampton on 3 March 1877.
+Lord Northampton married Eliza Harriet, daughter of Admiral Sir George Elliot, granddaughter of Gilbert Elliot-Murray-Kynynmound, 1st Earl of Minto on 21 August 1844 in Naples, Italy.
+One of her sisters, Georgiana Maria, became Countess of Northesk by her marriage to William Carnegie, 8th Earl of Northesk.
+As a result of her marriage, Eliza Elliot was styled firstly as Lady William Compton and as Marchioness of Northampton on 3 March 1877.
 Together they had five daughters and three sons.
 She died aged 72 on 4 December 1877 in Florence, Italy.